 Graduate education is also thriving at the College.
 University efforts had been underway for years to consolidate individual departmental graduate programs into University-wide programs to create larger, integrated programs of higher quality that could attract better students, faculty and the resulting national prominence.
-In 2012, the College successfully led the process by merging all of its departmental graduate programs into two University-wide programs and laying the groundwork for next steps of outlining a core curriculum and defining areas of research emphasis.
+In 2012, the College successfully led the process by merging all of its departmental graduate programs into two University-wide programs (Cell, Molecular and Biomedical Sciences program and Neuroscience program).
+Disciplines within each of the programs share a common core curriculum in parallel with specialized courses.
+Consolidation has also helped to define areas of research emphasis and more effectively leverage existing resources.